sayjava/mock-shopify/README.md

 by `Mock Shopify`.
 For a full list of operations, please see the [Shopify Storefront API](https://shopify.dev/docs/api/storefront/2023-07).

 ### Products

 Fetch products using the Shopify product ID or product handle.
 This allows you to build out product UI components to reflect different product state.

 > [!NOTE] The `Mock Shopify` product response will always return a product
 > regardless of the product ID or handle.
-This allows developers to build out
-> product UI components to reflect different product state.

 > [!NOTE] The `Mock Shopify` product images are placeholders appropriately
 > sized.